 Aside from marinating the tofu, this recipe comes together pretty quickly.
 After marinating the tofu, you cook it until the tofu is golden brown on both sides.

-Other Asian Inspired Recipes That You Might Like
+Other Asian Inspired Recipes

 - Tofu and Thai Noodles with Peanut Sauce

 - Baked Tofu Temaki Sushi with Cauliflower Rice

 How To Make This Recipe